ritwik-pahwa/Hot-Prospects/README.md

 # Hot-Prospects

-App that connect people using QRcode scanner
+App that connect people using QRcode scanner.

+Ongoing-project